oxarbitrage/udf-bitshares-wrapper/README.md

 # The bitshares udf wrapper

 UDF protocol is needed to build DEX market charts with TradingView.

+This wrapper will expose udf calls y calling a bitshares witness node to get data from the dex.

 ## Online demo